World trade in goods

 International trade in goods by product

-In 2016, the EU-28 was the world’s leading exporter of chemicals …
+In 2018, the EU-27 was the world’s leading exporter of chemical products …

-The EU-28 also had the highest level of imports for mineral fuels and lubricants, reflecting its high level of dependency for these goods (importing more than half of the energy it consumes), while a similar pattern was observed with respect to raw material imports into China; the United States occupied the position of having the highest share of global imports for a broad range of manufactured goods.
+… but was highly dependent upon imports of mineral fuels The EU-27 had the highest level of imports for mineral fuels and lubricants, reflecting its high level of dependency for these goods while China had the highest imports of raw materials.
+The United States had the highest share of global imports for the other five categories.

-The results based on this relative measure show a greater variation, with Brazil being the most specialised country for exporting food, drinks and tobacco, Australia for raw materials, Hong Kong for machinery and transport equipment, and Turkey for other manufactured goods.
-The data confirm the EU-28’s position as a leading exporter of chemicals and related products as well as Russia’s top position (among these economies) for mineral fuels and lubricants.
+The results based on this relative measure show a greater variation than the absolute levels of trade shown in Table 1.
+It shows Brazil being the most specialised country for exporting food, drinks and tobacco as well as raw materials, India for chemicals and related products, Hong Kong for machinery and transport equipment, and Turkey for other manufactured goods.
+The data confirm Russia’s position as a leading exporter (among these economies) of mineral fuels and lubricants.

 Developed economies often specialise in exporting high value goods, while emerging economies tend to focus on exporting natural resource endowments or lower value goods